Skip to main content

 Almine Rech

-Agustín Cárdenas is part of the Surrealism and Us: Caribbean and African Diasporic Artists since 1940 at Modern Art Museum of Fort Worth, Fort Worth, US.
+Agustín Cárdenas and Hew Locke are part of the Surrealism and Us: Caribbean and African Diasporic Artists since 1940 at Modern Art Museum of Fort Worth, Fort Worth, US.

 Organized by Curator María Elena Ortiz, Surrealism and Us is inspired by the history of Surrealism in the Caribbean with connections to notions of the Afrosurreal in the United States.
 Representing a global perspective, this exhibition is the first intergenerational show dedicated to Caribbean and African diasporic art presented at the Modern.